-This blog post is an archive of things that didn’t work.
-Realising the 3 facts described below had a very strong impact in my research.
+This blog post is about 2 things that didn’t work.
+Realising that I could cook the leaf instead of forcing a pigment change had a very strong impact on my research.

-I hope you enjoy my archive of failures and that it saves you some time if you decide to practice the bleaching technique.
+I hope you enjoy my archive of failures and that it saves you some time if you decide to practice this process.
 Enjoy!

 Black back printing frame

 The majority of the photographers working with printing process use printing frames with black backs.
-It doesn’t work for this process as it helps to rise temperature, and again it will cook the leaf in your printing frame rather than bleaching it!
+It doesn’t work for this process as it helps to raise the temperature, and again it will cook the leaf in your printing frame rather than bleaching it!

 I hope sharing my research journey with you was useful and encouraging :)